‘Teen Mom 2’ Star Javi Marroquin ‘Furious’ Over Kaitlyn Lowry’s Pregnancy News

 — Annie (@anntzt) March 1, 2017

-Lowry talked with Rivera because she believe they could have a civil conversation about the topic.
+Lowry talked with Rivera because she believed they could have a civil conversation about the topic.
 The same doesn’t hold true with Marroquin, which is why Lowry withheld the information.
 Unfortunately, Marroquin’s reaction wasn’t what Lowry expected and is creating an even bigger problem as the two work out their divorce.

 “Why is Jo any better to know than Javi?” the source shared.
 “Javi had a right to know.
 This is going to be Lincoln’s other sibling!
 It’s hard to watch Javi go through all these things.”